 The C-26 is the military utility transport version of the commercial Fairchild Metroliner 23 aircraft.
 With a maximum payload capacity of 5,020 pounds, the cabin can be configured to accommodate passengers, cargo or both.
 C-26s are used as rapid-response transports for resupply and ferrying personnel often to remote, unserviced sites.

 Grob G.115E Tutor T1 G-BYWI RAF (University Air Squadron) flew in during the day on Tuesday 15 October and French Air Force Airbus A330-223 F-RARF, call-sign `CTM 1275`, did a go-around of Runway 23 at 20:20 hours that evening.
 This is one of two VIP-configured A330s currently used by the Armée de l'Air`s Commandement du Transport Aérien Militaire Français (COTAM) and often carries the French President and his entourage on state visits.
 As of September 2019, COTAM also operates a pair of Airbus A310s, two A340s and 15 Airbus A400s.

-French Air Force Transall C-160R, serial number R217 and USAF Beechcraft MC-12W Liberty 10-0742, call-sign `ELVIS 11`, arrived on Friday 18 October, the appearance of the former aircraft likely related to Exercise Griffin Strike which ran simultaneously with Joint Warrior.
+I didn`t manage to get photos of French Air Force Transall C-160R, serial number R217 (f/v) and USAF Beechcraft MC-12W Liberty 10-0742, call-sign `ELVIS 11`, both of which arrived on Friday 18 October.
+The appearance of the former aircraft was likely related to Exercise Griffin Strike which ran simultaneously with Joint Warrior.
 The former exercise is designed to test the capabilities of a new UK-France Combined Joint Expeditionary Force which has been set up to respond to any future crisis affecting the two countries.
 Both the Transall and MC-12W left later that day.